Pablolepz/Cityscape/Classes/README.md

 *FileSystemReader* offers an easy way to interface with the underlying **PathReader** and **PathReader** classes.

+## Changelog 12/8/19
++ Added exception handling for directories.
+When an exception is thrown, the FileSystemReader object clears the `_directories` and `_files` lists to be cleared.
+This might be an issue when rendering the associated objects.
++ Handled exceptions include
+  + UnauthorizedAccessException
+  + DirectoryNotFoundException
++ Removed Type-dependent PathItem constructors.
+Specialized constructors may now be used:
+  + `public PathItem(FileInfo file);` for files.
+  + `public PathItem(DirectoryInfo directory);` for directories.
+  + `public PathItem(DriveInfo volume);` for volumes.
++ Specialized constructors made the use of delegates unnecessary.
++ The size of a Type.Volume item is now the difference between its total size and total free space.
+This should make rendering be based on actual content size.
++ The size of a Type.Directory item is still the nonrecursive sum of its contents if the folder is accessble.
+Otherwise, the sum of the directory is 0.
+  + An alternative is `Ulong.MaxValue`.
+But this would be problematic since it places the size in millions of Terabytes.
+  + This dummy value may be changed using the `DEF_SIZE` value in the PathItem class.
++ In order to improve performance, volumes are now retrieved only if:
+  + The _volumes list is empty.
+  + The `RefreshVolumes();` method is called.

 ## ToDo

 + The program throws an *UnauthorizedAccessException* when trying to build a PathItem for a protected folder.